Complete and bi-continuous invariant of protein backbones under rigid motion: Past work on similarities of proteins

-If a protein backbone is considered a cloud of unordered points, such clouds of different sizes can be visualized by eigenvalue invariants (or moments of inertia) characterizing the elongation of the the cloud along principal directions In 1996, probably the first map of all 4K entries in the PDB appeared in \cite[Fig.~5]{holm1996mapping} by using the two largest eigenvalues, see the recent updates in \cite[Fig.~2]{wirth2013protein} and PDB-Explorer \cite{jin2015pdb}.
-In 2020, Holm called for faster visualization of the protein space \cite{holm2020dali}: ``It would be nice to restore the ability to move a lens across fold space in real-time ... this ability was based on pre-computed all-against-all structural similarities, which is not manageable with current data volumes.''
+If a protein is considered a cloud of unordered atoms (ignoring the order along a backbone), such clouds of different sizes can be visualized by eigenvalue invariants (or moments of inertia) characterizing the elongation of the cloud along its principal directions.
+In 1996, probably the first map of all 4K entries in the PDB appeared in \cite[Fig.~5]{holm1996mapping} based on the two largest eigenvalues, see the recent updates in \cite[Fig.~2]{wirth2013protein} and PDB-Explorer \cite{jin2015pdb}.

+In 2020, Holm called for faster visualization of the protein space \cite{holm2020dali}: ``It would be nice to restore the ability to move a lens across fold space in real-time ... this ability was based on pre-computed all-against-all structural similarities, which is not manageable with current data''.

 In 1977, Kendall \cite{kendall1977diffusion} started to study configuration spaces of ordered points modulo rigid motion in $\R^n$ under the name of \emph{size-and-shape spaces} \cite{kendall2009shape}.
 If we consider sequences equivalent also under uniform scaling, the smaller \emph{shape space} $\Si_2^m$ of $m$ ordered points in $\R^2$ can be described as a complex projective space $\C P^{m-1}$ due to the group $\SO(2)$ being identified with the unit circle in the complex space $\C^1=\R^2$.
 However, there is no easy description of the space $\Si_3^m$ of $m$-point sequences in $\R^3$, which has no multiplicative group structure similar to $\R^2=\C^1$.
-This obstacle prevented a simple solution to Problem~\ref{pro:map}.
+This algebraic obstacle prevented a simple solution to Problem~\ref{pro:map} in dimension $n=3$.